-Upon returning to his native land, Duff opened the Longmorn distillery and expanded his budding empire within just five years, by constructing BenRiach on neighbouring land.
-It seems however, that despite a reputation as a producer of the finest spirits, Duff as a businessman was rather short on luck and felt the full force of the industry-wide slump which came to be known as the Pattison Crash.
+Upon returning to his native land, Duff opened the Longmorn distillery and expanded his budding empire within just five years, constructing BenRiach on neighbouring land.
+It seems however, that despite a reputation as a producer of the finest spirits, Duff as a businessman was rather short on luck and felt the full force of the industry-wide slump that came to be known as the Pattison Crash.
 BenRiach was mothballed after just two years in operation.

 The distillery remained silent for more than 60 years until it was acquired in 1965 by Glenlivet Distillers Ltd. Production resumed and by the time the plant was being sold to Seagrams in 1978, distillation was once again in full flow.

-When Seagrams was absorbed by Pernod Ricard in 2001, BenRiach slowed production to a crawl, operating for just three months in the year.
+When Seagram’s was absorbed by Pernod Ricard in 2001, BenRiach slowed production to a crawl, operating for just three months in the year.
 Then, in 2004, an independent consortium led by former Burn-Stewart master blender, Billy Walker stepped forward and founded the BenRiach Distillery Company, later adding the GlenDronach and Glenglassaugh distilleries to their portfolio.
 Under their stewardship, the distillery flourished and the malt became an established brand across the world.
-Since the 1st of June 2016 however, the BenRiach company has been the property of the Brown-Forman Corporation of America, owners of the world famous Jack Daniels Tennessee Whiskey.
+Since the 1st of June 2016, however, the BenRiach company has been the property of the Brown-Forman Corporation of America, owners of the world famous Jack Daniels Tennessee Whiskey.

-The BenRiach brand has seen it’s share of experimentation since it’s resurgence, with a variety of casks used in maturation and peated malt occasionally used for distillation.
+The BenRiach brand has seen its share of experimentation since its resurgence with a variety of casks used in maturation and peated malt occasionally used for distillation.
 This particular bottling however, comes not from the distillery itself but from the stocks of the Scotch Malt Whisky Society instead.

 Founded in 1983, the Society specialises in bottling single cask spirits of exceptional quality and Cask No. 12.19 is no different.
 Matured for 9 years in a bourbon cask, the malt was then transferred to a port seasoned quarter cask which stands proudly on the bar at the Society’s historic Vaults in Leith.
 For just £35 visitors to the society can take home a 35cl bottle of this most unique of drams, bottled at 51.5% alcohol by volume.